Neurotech-X-Columbia/Neurotech-X-Columbia.github.io/about.md

 ---
 layout: page
 title: Neurotech X Columbia
-subtitle: Columbia's Brain-Computer Interfaces Club!
+subtitle: Columbia's Brain-Computer Interfaces Society!
 ---

-We are **Neurotech X Columbia**, a student-run academic club at Columbia University.
+We are **Neurotech X Columbia**, a student-run academic society at Columbia University.

 We focus on:
 - Brain–Computer Interfaces (BCI)